whatsthehubbub/victoryboogiewoogie/static/css/README.md

 - [LESS](http://lesscss.org/ "LESS")

 ## Software that comes in handy
-*bootstrap.less* is automatically concatenated and minified with [CodeKit](http://incident57.com/codekit/ "CodeKit by Incident57")—and outputed as *bootstrap.css*.
+*bootstrap.less* (which @imports the bootstrap framework and the customised *custom.less*) is automatically concatenated and minified with [CodeKit](http://incident57.com/codekit/ "CodeKit by Incident57")—and outputed as *bootstrap.min.css*.